How do you spot a Filipino scammer? How do you know if your Filipina is scamming you?

 When your conversation is just going smoothly and in a matter of time(or days), she tells you her father is sick and needed to go to the hospital but can’t because she can’t afford to pay the hospital bills.

-No matter how heartbreaking her story gets, don’t fall into this trap.
+No matter how heartbreaking her story gets, don't fall into this kind of Filipino dating site scam.
 Even if she says she will pay you back.

 This is one of the oldest tricks in the online scamming book.
 Block that user immediately if you suddenly receive messages from them about money issues.